 Though these results may seem just as mind-boggling as your man’s ability to drift off during horror flicks, Helen Driver, a Kingston, Ont.-based sleep researcher and president of the Canadian Sleep Society, says the reason for these findings is twofold.
-“Women may need a little more sleep than men do," she explains, "and we also experience more sleep problems, such as insomnia.”
+“Women may need a little more sleep than men do,” she explains, “and we also experience more sleep problems, such as insomnia.”
+There’s an upside: men sleep better, but women often live longer.

 The role of hormones